Previous Finalists

 At Last!
 A Book Awards Run By Another Author

 Hi, my name is Billy Bob Buttons and I'm a UK-based children's author.
 I'm pretty successful.
-My books, sixteen in all, including Felicity Brady and the Wizard's Bookshop, The Gullfoss Legends, TOR Assassin Hunter, TOR Wolf Rising and I Think I Murdered Miss, sell thousands a year, many of them directly to UK primary and secondary schools.
+My books, twenty in all, including Felicity Brady and the Wizard's Bookshop, The Gullfoss Legends, TOR Assassin Hunter, TOR Wolf Rising, The Skeleton Clock and I Think I Murdered Miss, sell thousands a year, many of them directly to UK primary and secondary schools.
 Not bad, I guess, for any independently published author.

-So, a few years ago, I (my real name is Edward Trayer, Billy Bob Buttons is simply a pen name) set up The Wishing Shelf Book Awards.
+So, back in 2013, I (my real name is Edward Trayer, Billy Bob Buttons is simply a pen name) set up The Wishing Shelf Book Awards.
 I wanted to offer other independently published authors a very different award to what was presently offered on the internet.
-I wanted authors who enter to feel 'involved' and I wanted them to know we will judge their books thoroughly.
+I wanted authors who enter to feel 'involved' and I wanted them to know we will judge all the books entered thoroughly.

 The Wishing Shelf Awards

-The adult books are judged by two Reading Groups, one in London where I often work and one in Stockholm where I live.
+The adult books are judged by two Reading Groups, one in London where I often work and one in Stockholm where I lived for many years.
 They love reading the books and discussing them for hours over coffee and cake.

 Why Choose Us

 The Wishing Shelf Book Awards boasts 100% satisfaction from every publisher and author who has, so far, entered (42 in the first year, 104 in the second and 155 in the third) .
 The problem with other awards is, if you win, you win.
 Fantastic!
 But if you don't, you get nothing.
-With our award, every entrant (who pays £79), finalist or not, gets all the feedback from the judging, a catchy quote for the back of their next book or reprint and, if they wish us to, a review posted on Goodreads and Bookbub.
+With our award, every entrant (who pays £109), finalist or not, gets all the feedback from the judging, a catchy quote for the back of their next book or reprint and, if they wish us to, a review posted on Goodreads and Bookbub.
 Then, if they are a finalist, they also get a logo, a certificate, marketing on the web and their book advertised on Goodreads, Facebook and The Fussy Librarian.
-In 2013, we even organised for the all finalists in the children's category to have their book reviewed by The School Librarian.
+Over the years we have even organised for all the finalists in the children's category to have their book reviewed by The School Librarian.
 The authors were very happy.

 With so many awards right now, particularly for self-published authors, the author is simply a '$' or a '£' sign.
 Even if they win, by then the organisers are concentrating on getting next year's authors to enter.
 But we answer every email personally and we ask authors to send us the blurb of their book prior to entering; if we think it's not the sort of thing our readers will enjoy, we urge them not to enter (we turn away approx. 10% at the moment; I often read the first chapter on Amazon (Look Inside) and if it's full of errors and needs a good edit, I recommend the author not to enter).
 There is even a Facebook page so the authors can make suggestions on how to improve the awards and how to best spend the entry fees to best market their books.